Boris Schischkin: Life and Works

 In 1911 Schischkin graduated from the Faculty of Medicine of Tomsk State University and from 1913 to 1915 he taught there.
 Between 1915 and 1918 he worked as a military medical officer.

 From 1918 to 1925 he headed the botanical section of the Caucasian Museum in Tbilisi.
+Schischkin edited some exsiccata series.
+Together with Alexander Alfonsovich Grossheim he published and distributed the exsiccata Plantae orientales exsiccatae (1924-1928).
 From 1925 to 1930 he was professor at the Tomsk State University, where he held a chair of morphology and plant systematics.
 From 1930 he worked in the Komarov Botanical Institute of the Academy of Sciences of the USSR (from 1938 to 1949 as director) and from 1945 to 1958 also as professor at Leningrad University.
 From 1946 to 1963 he was vice-president of the Botanical Society of the USSR.
 Shishkin's herbarium included more than thirty thousand samples, the majority of which are held in Tomsk.